xl402/deep-sets/README.md

 ```
 export PYTHONPATH=src
 ```
-To test the scripts, run `pytest` in the root directory
+To test the scripts, run `pytest` in the root directory, you may need to install it using `pip`